 A report has been submitted by forest survey group Fauna and Flora Research Collective (FFRC) to the Department of Environment, Land, Water and Planning (DELWP).
 Government owned logging agency VicForests are required by law to protect the Tree Geebung and have instead bulldozed some of the mature individuals in the coupe.
 The report states that 14 Tree Geebungs have been found and 6 have already been logged.

 A conservationist is suspended 25m in a tree on a platform tied to machinery preventing logging from continuing.
 The forest is situated on the iconic Mt.
 Baw Baw tourist road, a popular and well used scenic route from Melbourne to Mt.
 Baw Baw.

-Last year an into DELWP's management of forests demonstrated the departments failure to regulate logging in Victoria and stated that their enforcement policy is completely inadequate.
+Last year an independent review into DELWP's management of forests demonstrated the departments failure to regulate logging in Victoria and stated that their enforcement policy is completely inadequate.
 The department needs to ensure the protection of the Tree Geebung and investigate this illegal logging carried out by VicForests.

 “The Environment department have repeatedly failed to prosecute VicForests for past cases of illegal logging.
 VicForests have been found to have illegally logged rainforest in East Gippsland but the case was thrown out by the courts due to the departments incompetence just last year, ” said Christine Schuringa of Forest Conservation Victoria.

 “The logging industry and the environment department cannot be trusted to follow their own regulations.
 Time and again we have seen them continue to destroy threatened species habitat, log old growth forest in East Gippsland, and it has fallen on community members to hold them accountable,” Christine Schuringa said.